 Fixed-fee leasehold conveyancing in Newcastle upon Tyne:

-• All being well we will complete our sale of a £400000 flat in Newcastle upon Tyne in nine days.
-The freeholder has quoted £408 for Landlord’s certificate, building insurance schedule and 3 years service charge statements.
-Is it legal for a freeholder to charge an administration fee for a flat conveyance in Newcastle upon Tyne?
+Our conveyancer has advised that he intends to complete and exchange simultaneously on the disposal of our £375000 garden flat in Newcastle upon Tyne in just under a week.
+The landlords agents has quoted £360 for Certificate of Compliance, building insurance schedule and previous years service charge statements.
+Is it legal for a freeholder to charge such fees for a flat conveyance in Newcastle upon Tyne?

 • Where consent is required before sale in Newcastle upon Tyne